The Prairie Crocus Hunt – A Sign of Spring

 When the days get longer and the snow disappears, spring begins to show signs of arrival.
-We watch the weather and take advantage of any extra warmth the sun gives us.
-And as a kid growing up in the country, it was also time to start watching for the prairie crocus.
-Finding this little purple flower signified that we were past winter and moving towards hot summer nights and more time outside.
+We watch the weather and soak up any extra warmth the sun gives us.
+And as a kid growing up in the country, spring also meant watching for the prairie crocus.
+Spotting that little purple flower signified the shift—we were finally past winter and heading into hot summer nights and more time outside.

-With the COVID-19 pandemic, and having been in isolation since mid-March, seeing the crocuses on our west hillside was the gift that I REALLY welcomed from Mother Nature.
-It made me think back to the annual crocus hunts we would have when my brothers and I visited my grandparent’s place.
-They lived just a few miles from us, so we spent a lot of time with them.
+In the spring of 2020, during the early days of the COVID-19 pandemic and isolation since mid-March, seeing the crocuses bloom on our west hillside felt like a true gift from Mother Nature.
+It brought back memories of the annual crocus hunts my brothers and I would go on when visiting our grandparents.
+They lived just a few miles down the road, so we spent a lot of time together.

 A bouquet of crocuses

-Crocus bouquet taken by my Grandpa, Harry Nicoll in the spring of 1982.
+Crocus bouquet taken by my Grandpa, Harry Nicoll, spring 1982.

 Taking photos of crocuses